 Craft cannabis growers can focus more of their attention on tending to smaller yields than large-scale cultivators.
 Specialized care of cannabis plants including climate control, organic pest control, and maintaining a clean facility goes a long way in making a trichome-rich flower.
 Craft growers also employ a variety of sustainable practices like using lights during off-peak hours to reduce their environmental footprint, a tenant of most craft cannabis growers.

-Some growers use pesticides in order to maximize yields, but craft cannabis growers use organic methods that are ideal for medical cannabis users or health-conscious consumers.
+Some growers use pesticides in order to maximize yields, but craft cannabis growers use organic methods that are ideal for medical cannabis consumers and consumers interested in what’s in their product.
 Small-batch producers also hand-trim their plants instead of using machines, which can reduce the number of trichomes on flower buds.
 Hand-trimmed cannabis offers consumers greater potency, care, and quality every time.

 Craft cannabis brands are differentiating themselves from traditional cannabis flower with sleek branding and packaging.
 Consumers can find aesthetically-pleasing logos and high-quality containers, jars, and packages housing their product.
 For example, cannabis enthusiasts are likely to find craft cannabis flower in UV-protected mason jars.
 The upscale branding does a great job appealing to a wide variety of consumers.